Archdiocese is making available resources for voter education:

 parishes in the Archdiocese, because such guides may not fairly represent

 the issues of interest to the Church, and may involve the Church in

 To find out about the candidates in the upcoming

 and fill in your address.

-that are not affiliated with the Archdiocese or any other Catholic
+(Please note that the website linked above is not affiliated with the Archdiocese or any other Catholic

 institution.
 We have no control over, nor do we take responsibility

-for or endorse, the contents of the websites.
-They are provided for
+for or endorse, the contents of the website or the organization that

 information only, and should not be considered in any way an explicit or